Women's Healthcare Guidelines

 -

 Don't use illegal drugs and limit alcohol.
 For women, the definition of moderate drinking is 1 drink a day.
-The National Institute on Alcohol Abuse and Alcoholism defines a drink as 1 5-ounce glass of wine, 1 12-ounce bottle of beer or wine cooler, or 1.5 ounces of 80-proof distilled spirits.
+A drink is 1 5-ounce glass of wine, 1 12-ounce bottle of beer or wine cooler, or 1.5 ounces of 80-proof distilled spirits.
 Keep in mind that the alcohol content of each type of drink can vary.
 For illegal drugs, there is no safe or moderate use.

 -

 Take medicine wisely.
-Read the labels and follow the instructions carefully.
-Tell your healthcare provider or pharmacist about any other medicines or supplements you are taking.
+Read the labels and follow the directions carefully.
+Tell your healthcare provider or pharmacist about any other prescription medicines, over-the-counter medicines, herbs, or supplements you are taking.
 This is because they could change the effects of your medicines.
 For your safety and to lower your risk for side effects or interactions, tell your healthcare provider if you use any illegal or recreational drugs.
 If you have any questions about side effects, call your healthcare provider or pharmacist.

 -

 Play it safe.
 Prevent injuries.
 Use your seatbelt.
 Wear a helmet when you ride a motorcycle or bicycle.
 Use smoke and carbon monoxide detectors at home.
-Wear sunscreen and sunglasses with UV protection.
-Use street smarts and common sense.
+Wear sunscreen and sunglasses with 100% UV protection.
 Practice safe sex by using condoms to protect against sexually transmitted infections.

 -